vim-test/vim-test/README.md

 Since Gary Bernhardt invented testing from Vim, there have been multiple plugins implementing this functionality.
 However, I found none of the current solutions to be good enough.
-I wanted a testing plugin which:
+Thus test.vim was born, featuring:

-* doesn't require any dependencies in order to work
+* zero dependencies
-* requires zero configuration (it "does the right thing")
+* zero configuration required (it Does the Right Thing™)
+* abstraction for testing frameworks (and easily extendable)
-* automatically chooses the correct test runner
+* automatic detection of the correct test runner
+* polyfill for nearest tests (by constructing regexes)
-* allows more customized configuration of CLI options
+* fully customized CLI options configuration
-* supports testing frameworks for languages other than Ruby
-* is easily extendable with new test runners

-I believe `vim-test` achieved all of the above, and more.

 ## Setup